 - Open Class - The intermediate developmental level of performers.

 - World Class - The most advanced programs and performers.

-Percussion also has Scholastic Concert Classes for units who do not include marching in their programs.
+The Percussion division also offers Scholastic Concert Classes for units who do not include marching in their programs.

 Did you know...

-- Winter Guard and Indoor Percussion are the fastest growing of the marching arts.
+- Winter Guard, Percussion and Winds are the fastest growing of the marching arts.

 - Winter Guard now exists in the United States, Canada, Belgium, Holland, Germany, England, Ireland, Korea, Japan, and Africa.

 - WGI's educational materials serve as the curriculum in many schools that have classes in equipment and movement.